Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat resting and stretching at the window

 Cats are often aloof when it comes to the relationships that we have with them.
-In fact, some people would even describe them as being notoriously fickle.
+Some people would even describe them as being notoriously fickle.
 But you also need to look at it from their point of view.
-Not always relying on their owners’ reassurance whenever they are in unfamiliar situations, is actually the reason why they have great survival instincts.
+Not always relying on their owners’ reassurance whenever they are in unfamiliar situations, is the reason why they have great survival instincts.

 However, what about indoor-only cats?
 Are they happy?
 If cats are well looked after and have plenty of mental and physical stimulation, they can certainly be happy.